 When you plan your maintenance activities you have time to analyze, consider and take actions based on previous data and production schedule.
 With reactive approach, failures occur unexpectedly, workers run around looking for the correct safety manuals and documentations as well as spare parts and tools.

-Ready to learn more about best practices for equipment maintenance costs?
+Ready to save more money?
+Learn 4 more best practices for equipment maintenance costs?: